 RUBY ROSE COLLINS

-As a documentary producer, Ruby has worked for ABC News, Springhill, Roc Nation, and CNN.
-She is currently a Producer and Writer on Mara Brock Akil's Netflix scripted series FOREVER, an award-winning adaptation of Judy Blume's beloved novel.
-Her narrative short all the love I could handle screened at Chicago International Film Festival, BlackStar, and HollyShorts, and is now part of film school curricula.
-She is in post-production on her next short, Squatter, and in development on her debut feature, WANT ME.
+She came up in theater, directing in New York, before building a career in investigative documentary rooted in the intersection of personal history and collective memory — interrogating how the stories we inherit reshape the lives we actually live.
+She has produced for ABC News, CNN, Springhill, and Roc Nation.
+She is currently a Co-Producer and Writer on Mara Brock Akil's Netflix series FOREVER.
+Her film all the love I could handle screened at Chicago International Film Festival, BlackStar, and HollyShorts, and is now part of film school curricula.
+She is in post-production on her second short, Squatter, and in development on her debut feature, WANT ME.

 Her biggest dream is to open a theater in her backyard in East LA and direct monthly plays -- but ntense ones!
 Like Bruce Norris' Downstate.